30Piraten/r3/content/about.md

-My interests are Kubernetes (APIs, controllers, and operators), IaC (with Terraform, mostly complex infrastructures), and distributed systems.
-For cloud services, I mostly focus on GKE and LoadBalancing.

-Golang & Rust are cool dialects to work with!
-I focus mostly on Concurrency with Golang.
-Trying to conquer the ecosystem is a nigh-impregnable task.
-The same goes for the tools above.

-I watch a ton of Anime & write Poetry.
-Learning German and Italiano (I can't speak mine).
-Both are beautiful languages.

-This is it, I can't find a way to make this colorful.
-Well, you can do anything, but you can't do everything!
+My main interests in Kubernetes are in APIs, Controllers, and Operators.
+For Infrastructure as Code (IaC), I work extensively with Terraform for provisioning infrastructures and distributed systems).
+I also have a strong affinity for networking, especially Load Balancing for GCP and Kubernetes, whether at Layer 4 or Layer 7 or with external resources.

+I find Go and Rust to be beautiful languages.
+For Go, I focus on concurrency, as building low-level API services or distributed systems heavily relies on the benchmark of concurrency.

+Apart from working with technology, I write poetry and try not to bite my tongue when speaking and learning German.

+In my free time, I watch a lot of anime, ranging from films like Spirited Away and Princess Mononoke to series like Ippo and Demon Slayer.